"Had to sacrifice all to earn favor"

 At that point, I had accumulated everything I could have ever wanted in life---I owned a house on a nice big piece of property, with a canopy provided by a dozen oak trees, the property peppered with colorful flowers and paddle cactus plants, succulents, and a big vegetable garden.
-The property was surrounded by a tall privacy fence, the backyard was renovated, spacious, peaceful, comfortable.
+The backyard was renovated, spacious, peaceful, comfortable.
 Inside the house I had a library full of books, walls covered with art, comfy couches to sit and read on, a fireplace to sit next to with my dog, and a desk to do my writing.
 I had a big, playful puppy, a pittie-German shepherd mix who always kept me feeling safe, whose energy always brought me joy.
-And I had a woman who I'd been with for many years, been to hell and back with, she a professional and accomplished nutritionist who also maintained our big vegetable garden and did much of the work to make our house feel homey and nice.
+And I had a woman who I'd been with for many years, been to hell and back with.
 I had all of that and yet I felt completely unsatisfied with this life, felt myself becoming obsessed with a new craving for adventure and exploring the unknown.
 I was feeling like the creative energies in my life had become dulled and dormant.
 Felt like my life and whatever youth I had left, was slipping away day by day.
 I'd been depressed for a while after three of my friends passed away unexpectedly during the pandemic lockdown.
 Then that night in March, I started thinking about Tarkovsky's 1986 movie The Sacrifice.

 I had seen The Sacrifice a couple years prior when a friend, who's a devoted scholar of Tarkovsky, brought me to a screening at the Austin Film Society.
 I remember being totally awed by the film's visionary qualities, impacted by the scenes of the house rattling from warplanes overhead, the scenes of stillness and nature and especially the famous scene of the burning house.
 But after seeing the film I didn't have much of any appreciation for what it meant, what it was conveying.
 That is, until that night back in March when I was overwhelmed with thoughts about the meaning and importance of sacrifice.
 I started replaying scenes from the film in my head and I read synopses online and I realized that the main character was stricken by a feeling that the world was out of joint, that he needed to sacrifice everything he loved in order to restore peace.
 I started dwelling on the meaning of sacrifice---as in, a sacrifice to God or to the gods or to the universe, in order to earn favor and fortune and restore creative energies.
 To bring balance to the universe.
 The more I dwelled on it, the more it made literal sense to me.
 The notion of sacrificing what you love, renouncing possessions, giving up what makes you feel secure and comfortable in order to, in some symbolic way, feed the creative fires of the universe---this mythical, primitive idea suddenly made sense to me on a deeply personal level.
 The meaning of sacrifice felt real.